xunit/xunit/site/docs/getting-started/v3/migration.md

 * `DisposalTracker` has been switched from `IDisposable` to `IAsyncDisposable`, and is capable of disposing of objects which implement either interface.
 Note that if an object implements both interfaces, only `IAsyncDisposable` will be called.

-* `ExceptionUtility.ConvertExceptionToFailureInformation` has been replaced by `ExtractMetadata`, which returns the exception metadata as a tuple rather than an interface.
+* `ExceptionUtility.ConvertExceptionToFailureInformation` has been replaced by `.ExtractMetadata`, which returns the exception metadata as a tuple rather than an interface.

 * `IAsyncLifetime` has been updated to inherit from `IAsyncDisposable`, and both `DisposeAsync` and `InitializeAsync` have been converted from `Task` to `ValueTask`.